SohaT7/Movies-ETL/README.md

 [ETL_create_database](https://github.com/SohaT7/Movies-ETL/blob/main/ETL_create_database.ipynb) is the file that contains the entire code for this project.
 However, if the reader would like to view the code written as a process, they can view the following files in the order given below:
  - [ETL_clean_wiki_movies](https://github.com/SohaT7/Movies-ETL/blob/main/ETL_clean_wiki_movies.ipynb) - contains code that cleans the Wikipedia data only
  - [ETL_clean_kaggle_data](https://github.com/SohaT7/Movies-ETL/blob/main/ETL_clean_kaggle_data.ipynb) - contains code that cleans the Kaggle data, and creates the movies_df and movies_with_ratings_df DataFrames
- - [ETL_create_database](https://github.com/SohaT7/Movies-ETL/blob/main/ETL_create_database.ipynb) - contains code that connects with the movie database created in PostgreSQL
+ - [ETL_create_database](https://github.com/SohaT7/Movies-ETL/blob/main/ETL_create_database.ipynb) - contains code that connects with the movies database created in PostgreSQL

 A query run on the tables in the PostgreSQL database returns the number of rows for [the movies](https://github.com/SohaT7/Movies-ETL/blob/main/Images/movies_query.png) and [the ratings](https://github.com/SohaT7/Movies-ETL/blob/main/Images/ratings_query.png) tables.